Saldor010/Ramuthras-Plane/README.md

 # Ramuthra's Plane
 The RPG game that ended up turning into a puzzle adventure game halfway through development.
 Written by Saldor010 during CCJam2017.

+### Download
+You can download the installer from the following pastebin link: https://pastebin.com/FMxzqCrB

+The installer will grab all of the files necessary from this repository and put them in their proper places.

+You can run the installer in the Computercraft shell by running this command:

+*pastebin run FMxzqCrB*

+This will install all game files (excluding cobalt) to "/RamuthrasPlane".
+If you would like to install Ramuthra's Plane to a specific file path, run this command:

+*pastebin run FMxzqCrB file/path/here*

 ### Links
 Computercraft forums (CCJam2017 thread) - http://www.computercraft.info/forums2/index.php?/topic/28890-ccjam-2017-is-here/